jordibc/entrez/README.md

  * ``on_search(db, term, tool[, db2, ...])`` - Yield the response of applying a
     tool over the results of a search query.

+The most useful function is `equery`.
+The function `eselect` makes a selection of elements on the server, that can be referenced later for future queries (instead of downloading a long list of ids that then we would have to send to the server again).
+The function `eapply` can run a tool like `equery`, but using a previous selection of elements (made with `eselect`).
+Finally, `on_search` is a convenience function that combines the results of a `eselect` on an `eapply`, which is a very common case.

 There is a program ``sample_applications.py`` that shows how the [sample applications of the E-utilities](https://www.ncbi.nlm.nih.gov/books/NBK25498) would look like with this interface.